Grants and fellowships awarded in this program (FAPESP Virtual Library)

 5.1) Obligations and responsibilities of the Principal Investigator

-The responsibilities and obligations of the PI will be defined in the Fellowship or Grant Contract.
+The responsibilities and obligations of the PI will be defined in the Fellowship or Grant Term.
 Among the main obligations are:

 a) The Principal Investigator must, at the moment of submitting the application: